LinusThorsell/LinusThorsell/README.md

 # Hey There! 👋👋

-My name is Linus and I am a Computer Science student
-that absolutely loves writing all kinds of cool programs,
+My name is Linus and I am a Computer science engineer that absolutely loves writing all kinds of cool programs,
 scripts and webapps.
-I finish school in June/2023.

 Feel free to browse my profile!
 I have a couple of fun projects!

 ### 🔭 I’m currently working on
-* Finishing up School. ( Bachelor in Computer Science, Engineering )
 * Contributing to [BetaFlight](https://github.com/betaflight/).
 * Freelancing Websites
 * Finding new repositories to contribute to...